CERTIFICATIONS AND ACCREDITATIONS

 ANWE is committed to social, environmental, sustainable forestry and safety management.

 Forest and environmental management system certification is audited by an accredited, independent, third-party certification body to ensure compliance and continuous improvement.
 The auditors chosen are accredited as a certification body under the processes of Joint Accreditation Systems of Australia and New Zealand (JAS-ANZ) to ensure credibility and transparency in the certification process.

-The management requirements of the EMS certification is currently being undertaken by the site operators Australian Marshalling Services (AMS).
+The requirements of environmental management on the ANWE site is currently undertaken by the site operators Australian Marshalling Services (AMS).

 Fuel storage, Stormwater, leachate water management and woody waste management are the main aspects that are considered to require active onsite management.

 Australian Marshalling Services (AMS) are engaged by ANWE to conduct the daily operations of the business.
 This includes the log yard and loading of export products.

 As part of its commitment to the environment, AMS holds an Environment Protection Licence (EPL) with the NSW Environmental Protection Authority for activities conducted at the ANWE site.

 The Chip Export Terminal’s EPL has a requirement to publish the Pollution Monitoring Results.